Hezbollah warns of ‘large losses’ if Israel expands conflict in Lebanon

 “If they think such a war would allow the 100,000 displaced people to return home … we issue this warning – prepare to deal with hundreds of thousands more displaced.”

-He added that “Hezbollah’s support for Gaza will continue from Lebanon as long as the war persists, with increased support in response to Israeli aggression”, according to Lebanon’s al-Manar TV.
+In the same speech, he added that “Hezbollah’s support for Gaza will continue from Lebanon as long as the war persists, with increased support in response to Israeli aggression”, according to Lebanon’s al-Manar TV.

 Israel’s Channel 13, meanwhile, cited a senior Israeli official as saying that Netanyahu plans to launch a major attack on Hezbollah “in the near future”, but has not yet set a date for the escalation.